lunapay/Lunapay-PHP-SDK/README.md

 $lunapay->name = 'customer-name';
 ```

-Specify the **redirect_url** if you want to redirect to your site after payment complete, only receipt will display if **redirect_url** is not present after payment complete
+Specify the **redirect_url** if you want to redirect to your site after payment complete, leave it blank will display lunapay payment receipt.
 ```php
 $lunapay->redirect_url = 'payment-redirect-url';
 ```